 Carroll School of Management students must complete at least 120 credits to earn the bachelor's degree and normally complete 30 credits during the freshman year.
-The 45 credits in the Core Curriculum for Carroll School students are distributed as follows.
-All courses must be three credits or more.
+The 15 requirements in the University Core Curriculum are distributed as follows for CSOM students.
+All courses must be three credits or more and cannot be taken pass/fail.